home-assistant/home-assistant.io/source/_integrations/google.markdown

 ha_integration_type: integration
 ---

-The *Google Calendars* integration allows you to connect your [Google Calendars](https://calendar.google.com) to Home Assistant.
+The *Google Calendar* integration allows you to connect your [Google Calendar](https://calendar.google.com) to Home Assistant.
 The integration adds calendar entities that are shown on the *Calendar* dashboard, and can be used for automations based on any event, or limited to specific matching criteria.

 ## Prerequisites